homebrewing/brauhausjs/README.md

  * Automatically generated recipe instructions and timeline
  * Estimate monetary recipe cost in USD based on ingredients
  * Built-in unit conversions (kg <-> lb/oz, liter <-> gallon, temps, etc)
- * Color in &deg;SRM to name, RGB conversions, CSS color support, etc
+ * Color in &deg;SRM to name, &deg;EBC, &deg;Lovibond, RGB conversions, CSS color, etc

 Brauhaus.js was developed with and for [Malt.io](http://www.malt.io/), a community website for homebrewers to create recipes and share their love of homebrewing beer.